Span-GTM/gtm-starter-exercise/pages/kevin-norman.md

 ## Role & Scope

-I’m an Account Executive at Span, responsible for bringing new business to Span.
+I’m an AE, responsible for bringing new business to Span.
 I partner with engineering, product, and finance leaders to understand their priorities and help them evaluate and adopt Span in a way that delivers clear, defensible outcomes.

 ## Communication Preferences